Diving atTo the South - Batee Meuduro (Indonesia)

 Best Time to Dive

 Optimal diving conditions at Batee Meuduro frequently feature excellent visibility, a common trait around Pulau Weh given its offshore location, free from river runoff.
 Water temperatures, while not consistently reported, generally reflect the warm air temperatures of 26-29°C (79-84°F) experienced throughout the year.
 The months of March and April frequently offer prime conditions, with April consistently showing an "Excellent" dive score.
-During these periods, wave heights tend to be lower, averaging around 0.47 to 0.50 m, and wind speeds are calmer, about 16-17 km/h.
+During these periods, wave heights tend to be lower, averaging around 0.5 m, and wind speeds are calmer, about 16-17 km/h.
 Reduced rain activity during these months also contributes to clearer waters.
 Other favorable periods include June, October, and December, which receive "Good" dive scores, indicating generally good but potentially more dynamic conditions regarding waves or wind.
 Planning a trip within these windows generally ensures optimal chances for a rewarding dive experience, maximizing visibility and comfort.

 Monthly records compiled from satellite and marine observation nodes over the last 3 years.
 Data provided by Open-Meteo and MET Norway.